ysohn/stats/README.md

 ### To Registered Students

-You **must** come to the lab class that you are registered to.
+You **must** come to the lab class that you are registered.
 TAs check attendance separately for each lab class.